TtheBC01/Cloud-in-a-Box/README.md

 ### Step 3: Docker Compose

-Now, use the `docker-compose.yml` file to spin up a stack consisting of the browser-ide container, an Argo Tunnel instance, and servical monitoring services:
+Now, use the `docker-compose.yml` file to spin up a stack consisting of the browser-ide container, an Argo Tunnel instance, and several monitoring services:

 ```
 docker compose up -d